 A classic shortbread cookie with their buttery taste and flaky texture they just melt in your mouth.
 This recipe is the Best Shortbread Cookie Recipe ever hands down.

-My grandmother McFeeters has now passed but one of the best days with her ever was a day we spent baking together.
-That day she passed down a century worth of recipes and tricks to making perfect baked goods.
-No gadgets, just old school baking!
+My Grandma McFeeters has now passed but one of the best days with her ever was a day we spent baking together.
+That day she passed down a century’s worth of recipes and tricks to making perfect baked goods.
+No gadgets, just old-school baking!

-My grandmother was about 90 at the time but still full of energy and on the day of my visit.
-She had handwritten cards with all the family recipes waiting for me and today I am passing on some of the learnings to you.
+My grandmother was about 90 at the time but still full of energy and on the day of my visit, she had handwritten cards with all the family recipes waiting for me.
+Today I am passing on some of the learnings to you.

 Shortbread Cookies can be a little finicky but follow these instructions and pay attention to the pictures and they will work out great.

-First, the butter needs to be at room temperature.
-Now, this does not mean put it in the microwave to soften.
+- First, the butter needs to be at room temperature.
+Now, this does not mean putting it in the microwave to soften.
 That won’t work and will ruin your shortbread.
-You need to take your pound of unsalted butter and let it sit on the counter and naturally soften.
+You need to take your pound of unsalted butter and let it sit on the counter and naturally soften usually overnight or a few hours in advance.
 You can’t rush a masterpiece!

-Cut into squares when warm with a sharp knife and then let completely cool before taking them out of the pan.
+- Cut these easy shortbread cookies into squares when warm with a sharp knife and then let them completely cool before taking them out of the pan.
+Unlike many cookies, shortbread tastes best cold.

 what type of flour is best for shortbread?